mverderese/verd-dev-web-app/README.md

 ## Infrastructure

 The infrastructure for this project is managed via [Terraform](https://www.terraform.io/).
+A single project is used to host dev, staging, and production with a shared DB instance in order to reduce costs.
+In an enterprise environment, it would be best to separate these environments into their own projects.

 ### First Time Setup